Applying to the MD/PhD Program

 While completing your AMCAS application ensure to designate "Combined Medical Degree-PhD" to notify the University of Arizona College of Medicine – Phoenix of your interest in the MD/PhD Program.

 The selection of this program will generate a prompt to complete two additional essays:

 - Why are you interested in MD/PhD training?

 - Highlight your significant research experiences.

-Entry to the MD/PhD Program is decided by the MD/PhD Admissions Committee.
+Entry to the MD/PhD Program is decided by the MD/PhD Admissions Committee, which is comprised of physician-scientist faculty, other faculty experts, a community member and a student member.
 Both in-state and out-of-state applicants will be considered; however, applicants must be U.S. citizens or hold a permanent resident vista status.
 International students are not eligible for admission to the program at this time.

 All MD-PhD applications are reviewed by members of the MD/PhD Admissions Committee, with top-ranking candidates invited for an interview.
 Evaluation of applicants is based upon careful review of all application materials.